AdelePrism/Magic-System/docs/Magic/Basics of Magic/👥 Rituals.md

 Rituals are a way of casting spells.
-To do a ritual you need to write an inscription for a spell
+To do a ritual you need to write an inscription for a spell, and